mauro3/Traits.jl/README.md

 implemented by `Tuple{Int,Float64}`.

-For the trait dispatch of a function, say `f1`, I use a generated-method (which also belongs to the generic function `f1`, so I needn't worry about scopes).
-It figures out to what trait or traits-tuple used in the method definitions of `f1` a type-tuple belongs to and creates a constant method for that type-tuple.
-This is essentially doing dispatch on traits.
+For the trait dispatch of a function, say `f1`, a generated-method is used (which also belongs to the generic function `f1`, so I needn't worry about scopes).
+The first time the generated method is called with arguments of a specific type, it figures out to which trait or traits-tuple featuring in the method definitions of `f1` that type satisfies, and constructs a constant method returning that trait.
+This trait is then used for dispatch.
+Time for an example!

-So for methods definition like so
+For methods definition like so
 ```julia
 @traitfn f1{X,Y<:Integer; D1{Y}, D4{X,Y}}(x::X,y::Y) = x + sin(y)
 @traitfn f1{S,T<:Integer; D1{S}, D1{T}  }(s::S,t::T) = sin(s) - sin(t)